carl-alberto/Primary-Category-Assignment/README.md

 	- Create at least 3 CPTs
 	- Add at least 3 different  Primary Category (taxonomy) under the CPT
 	- Add at another extra Primary Category (taxonomy) under the regular posts
+	- Make sure the taxonomy that is only tagged as primary category can be searched

 #Time Tracking
 	- Planning and strategy